chumakstv/behat-magento-extension/README.md

 Usage
 -----

+To activate hooks you need to use `Irs\BehatMagentoExtension\Context\MagentoHooks` trait into you features' context.

 On first run Magento will be installed into target (by `Irs\MagentoInitializer\Installer\GenericInstaller`) and after that deafult state will be saved into `states/default.state.` Magento will be restored from this state on _before suite_ event.